-Please detach along perforated line and mail in the envelope provided
+Please detach along perforated line and mail in the envelope provided.

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE ELECTION OF THE NOMINEES AND

-"FOR" THE APPROVAL OF THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE ELECTION OF THE NOMINEE AND "FOR" THE APPROVAL OF THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS.
 PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE 🗵
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE 🖾

-Proposal: Election of Two Directors.
-Nominees: FOR AGAINST ABSTAIN 01 - Kathryn Petralia 02 - A. Russell Chandler III PROPOSAL: Approval by a non-binding advisory vote of the compensation of our named executive officers.
-FOR AGAINST ABSTAIN This proxy will be voted as directed.
-If no instructions are specified, the proxy will be voted "FOR" Proposals 1 & 2.
-The undersigned acknowledges receipt from the Company before the execution of this proxy of the Notice of Annual Meeting of Shareholders, a Proxy Statement for the Annual Meeting of the Shareholders and the 2022 Annual Report to Shareholders.
+Proposal: Election of One Director.
+Nominee: FOR AGAINST ABSTAIN 01 - J. Leland Strange PROPOSAL: Approval by a non-binding advisory vote of the compensation of our named executive officers.
+For AGAINST ABSTAIN This proxy will be voted as directed.
+If no instructions are specified, the proxy will be voted "FOR" the nominee in Proposal 1.and "FOR" Proposal 2.
+It is understood that this proxy confers discretionary authority in respect of matters not known or determined at the time of the mailing of the notice of the meeting to the undersigned.
 To change the address on your account, please check the box on the right and indicate your new address in the space above.
 Please note that changes to the registered name(s) on the account may not be submitted via this method.
-Signature of Shareholder Da Signature of Shareholder Date
+The undersigned acknowledges receipt from the Company before the execution of this proxy of the Notice of Annual Meeting of Shareholders, a Proxy Statement for the Annual Meeting of the Shareholders and the 2023 Annual Report to Shareholders.
+Signature of Shareholder Date Signature of Shareholder Date